 Better: "I'll be happy to get you to the person who knows more about that department."

-It's inevitable that a store will run out of a product and customers know this.
-Unless you let the customer know if and when it will be restocked, they will probably go buy it elsewhere.
+A store will inevitably run out of a product, and customers know this.
+Unless you let the customer know if and when it will be restocked, they will probably buy it elsewhere.
 Be proactive and offer to contact the customer when it's back on the shelf.
 Don't ask them to call you.

 Better: "That item is currently out of stock but will be back in on ___.
 Can I get your name/number and call you when it comes in?"